 • Blend the green part of the pandan leaves with coconut milk (slightly warm the coconut milk if it has solidified or curdled).
 Strain the mixture through a fine mesh to obtain pandan-infused coconut milk, adding more coconut milk as needed to reach 170g.
 Stir in the remaining sugar, salt, and pandan flavoring (if using).

 • In a separate bowl, whisk together tapioca starch, all-purpose flour, and eggs until smooth.
 Add the pandan-coconut milk mixture and stir to combine.
+(You could use food processor or a blender to mix).

 • Strain the mixture to remove any lumps, then fold in the yeast mixture.
 Cover the bowl and let it rest for 1 hour (I keep mine at 86°F/30°C).
+In cooler climates, place the batter in the oven with the light on to maintain a warm environment.

 • After 1 hour, stir in the melted coconut oil (or melted butter), then add the baking powder.
 Strain the batter again to ensure it's smooth.